Mexican coffee recipe, Brazilian style! Who could ask for anything more? The Latin-Carribean way of drinking your bean juice! Check it out!

 - Spoon in the whipped cream gently on top of the coffee.

 - Serve immediately (try to keep it hot, but not too much)

-A liqueur coffee is a mojo cocktail with a shot of liqueur.
-It may be served in a proper liqueur coffee glass, usually with cream and sugar.
+A liqueur mojo is an option cocktail with a shot of liqueur.
+It may be served in a proper glass, usually with cream and sugar.

 Liqueur brewsters are all alternatives to what is generally recognized as Irish coffee, hot Java with whiskey and a coat of non-whipped cream floating on top.

-Liqueur coffee is especially popular in Spanish Galicia, they consider it a traditional liquor.
-Nationally acknowledged throughout Spain as “carajillo”, it is prepared from a mixture of coffee, sugar, and strong distilled alcohol liquor like orujo, aguardiente or rum.
+Liqueur coffee is especially popular in Spanish Galicia.
+They consider it a traditional liquor.
+Nationally acknowledged throughout Spain as “carajillo”, it is prepared from a mixture of coffee, sugar, and strong distilled alcoholic liquor like orujo, aguardiente or rum.